colts70/The-Sematic-Stack/README.md

 Client fetches:

-/type → what it is

-/entity → what the entity is

-/url → where it lives
+example we will use Beer as the topic

+beertype.com → what it is.
+A categorical classification of beer based on brewing method, fermentation style, ingredients, and characteristic flavor profile.

+beerentity.com → what the entity is Beer is a fermented malt beverage produced from cereal grains, water, hops, and yeast, containing alcohol by volume as defined by applicable law.

+beerurl.com → where it lives becomes Your main domain.com DFH grounding must resolve to a domain you control, because meaning cannot be authoritative if it lives somewhere you don’t own.
+The DFH URL is your main website, because DFH only works if the first hop lands on a domain you own.

-/canonical → what to call it
+beercanonical.com → what to call it

-/sitemap → where to crawl

-Crawler uses sitemap.xml for URL discovery (normal web behavior), but now with a deterministic semantic root.
+beersitemap.com → where to crawl.
+The crawl entrypoint.
+The first hop.
+The directory AI reads first.
+It is NOT an XML sitemap.
+It is NOT SEO navigation.
+It is NOT a page list.
+It is a semantic directory.
+Put in the sitemap your main website, and whaterver you want to be crawled, The offical public ground for AI, The offical start here for AI.

+This is a bit redundant as people to clearly understand this.

+Type answers what class of thing

+Entity answers what noun

+URL answers where meaning lives, your main webite.

+Sitemap answers what concepts exist its the actual directory the first hop, crawl here first.
+The offical public ground for AI

+Canonical  what it is NOT (ambiguity fix)

 ✅ Professional Defaults (Keep It Clean)
 Use HTTPS only